 FAFSA Renewal Assistance

 If you need help in renewing your FAFSA, the Louisiana Office of Student Financial Assistance (LOSFA) is offering virtual assistance to help you complete the application.
 Schedule your one on one virtual appointment.

 - If you have received an award offer in LoLA, you want to ensure that your classes are secured by checking for authorized financial aid.
 Follow these steps to check if your classes are secured.

 - Learn more about the ways you can secure classes.

 - The bookstore credit is available for a limited time at the beginning of each semester for those students who have money left over after they use financial aid to secure classes.
 Learn more about the bookstore credit. .

 - Federal Work-Study provides funds for part-time employment to help students meet the indirect cost of attending college.
 Here is more information about the process and the steps to search for job opportunities.

 - Delgado Community College has partnered with BankMobile to deliver refunds to students.
-Follow these steps to setup your refund preference and to learn more about refunds.
+Follow these steps to setup your refund preference and view the current refund schedule.